SHARE

 Shanika | Orchids + Sweet Tea

-These Vegan Meatball Subs are the epitome of a delicious, simple lunch or weeknight meal that comes jam-packed with flavor!
+These Vegan Meatball Subs are the epitome of a delicious, simple plant-based lunch or weeknight meal that comes jam-packed with umami flavor!

 Best Vegan Meatball Subs

-This Best Vegan Chickpea Meatball Subs recipe is truly something special and is the perfect rendition of the traditional New York Marinara Sub.
-Loaded with savory, spicy and sweet flavors, these ‘meatball subs’ made from only veggies are flavorful and tender; based with a brioche hot dog bun and topped with vegan meatballs, dairy-free cheese shreds, and roasted herb tomatoes.
+Indulge in the magic of this Vegan Meatball Subs recipe--- A delightful twist on the classic New York Marinara Sub.
+Bursting with savory, spicy, and sweet notes, these veggie-packed 'meatball subs' boast tender and flavorful bites.
+Nestled in a brioche hot dog bun and loaded with vegan meatballs, dairy-free cheese shreds, and succulent umami roasted herb tomatoes.
+They're a mouthwatering treat for any mealtime.
 Gluten-Free option.

 Vegan Meatball Sub on a plate next to a pan of vegan meatball subs